Skip to content

 Choose MP4 when:

-- Publishing on the web with HTML5 video.
-See optimize video for web on Mac for delivery presets.
+• Publishing on the web with HTML5 video.

 Choose MOV when:

-For phone clips going to stakeholders on Windows, remux or re-export to MP4 even if the source is MOV.
-When the inner codec is HEVC, convert HEVC to H.264 on Mac improves playback reach more than a container swap alone.
+For phone clips going to people on Windows, remux or re-export to MP4 even if the source is MOV.
+When the inner codec is HEVC, convert HEVC to H.264 on Mac or on Windows improves playback reach more than a container swap alone.

-Conversion guides: MOV to MP4 on Mac , MOV to MP4 on Windows .
-Need the reverse for an Apple edit pipeline?
-See MP4 to MOV on Mac .
-Mixed-format folders: convert video to MP4 on Mac .
+Practical paths: MOV to MP4 on Mac , MOV to MP4 on Windows , MP4 to MOV on Mac , convert video to MP4 on Mac .

 Converting without quality surprises